littlehorse-enterprises/lh-user-tasks-bridge/README.md

 curl --request POST \
 --url http://localhost:8888/realms/default/protocol/openid-connect/token \
 --header 'Content-Type: application/x-www-form-urlencoded' \
---data client_id=user-tasks-client \
+--data client_id=user-tasks-bridge-client \
 --data client_secret= \
 --data username=my-user \
 --data password=1234 \
 --data grant_type=password
 ```

-Once you have your access token handy, you are ready to hit user-tasks-bridge-api endpoints.
+Once you have your access token handy, you are ready to hit lh-user-tasks-bridge-backend endpoints.

 For example, you can hit the `/<tenant_id>/init` endpoint with the following cURL: